Altaf Mahmud: Early life

-Altaf Mahmud was born in Patarchar village of Muladi Thana under Barisal district.
+Altaf Mahmud was born in Patarchar village of Muladi thana under Bakerganj (now Barisal, Bangladesh).
 He finished his matriculation from Barisal Zilla School.
 Mahmud was then admitted to BM College before he went to Kolkata to learn painting at the Calcutta Arts School.
 Mahmud started singing while he was a school boy.
 He first learnt music from famous violin player Suren Roy.
 He learnt to sing gana sangit (people's song), which brought him popularity during that time.